Granite Cleaning Tips: Keep Your Stone Surfaces Sparkling and Spotless

 Sealing: Protecting Your Investment Sealing your granite surfaces is crucial for long-term protection.
 Most granite countertops come pre-sealed, but this protection wears off over time.
 A properly sealed granite surface resists stains, repels water, and maintains its vibrant color.

-- Frequency: Test your granite annually by placing a few drops of water on the surface.
-If the water beads, the seal is intact; if it absorbs, it’s time to reseal.
+- Frequency: In contrast, Test your granite annually by placing a few drops of water on the surface.
+If the water beads, the seal is intact; if it absorbs, it's time to reseal.

 - Choosing the Right Sealer: Use a penetrating sealer designed for granite to provide a protective barrier.
 Sealers come in different finishes, such as glossy or matte, allowing you to choose the look you prefer.